josbraden/eddb2mysql/README.md

 ## Requirements

 - A running, connectable SQL server (tested on MySQL and MariaDB)
-- A database and user with the following permissions
+- A database and user with SUPER permissions for the mysqlimport command
-  - SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, and LOCK
-  - Ability to execute LOAD DATA INFILE LOCAL, which might require secure mode being off, or executing from a diretory that's allowed to load files.
-Depending on your setup this might also require FILE permissions
-  - RELOAD privileges for the FLUSH command
 - wget and gzip to download files
 - Node.js is required for json2csv

 ## New Database Setup

-To set up the database, run rebuild.sh.
-This script downloads the data files from eddb.io and edsm.net and runs the rebuild.sql script to populate the db.
-For the script to automatically connect to MySQL, put your connection info in mysqlinfo.txt, see mysqlinfo-example.txt for more information.
+To set up the database, set your connection info in mysqlinfo.txt and run rebuild.sh.
+This script downloads the data files from eddb.io and edsm.net, imports the data via mysqlimport, and runs rebuild.sql script to populate the db.

-If you opt to not use mysqlinfo.txt, run rebuild.sh to download the data files, then run the rebuild.sql script against your database manually, e.g:

-`mysql -u root -p ed < rebuild.sql`

 ## Update Existing Database